polvinc/DHEM/README.md

 </p>

 ## Vixen/Arca mount
 All that remains is to attach the adapter rings for your dovetail/arca clamp.
 I also made a plate from a block of aluminum, which seemed more rigid to me during the carrying mass tests.
+It's up to you to design your vixen clamp adapter if you don't choose the BOM one.
+I've made two versions: an arca swiss one for photo lenses, and a vixen one for telescopes.
 <p align="center">
   <img src="images/DHEM_assembly/DHEM_assembly-19.jpeg" width="38%">
   <img src="images/DHEM_assembly/DHEM_assembly-21.jpeg" width="38%">